 \subsection{Bayesian Linear Model with Semi-Conjugate Prior}

-We will employ the \textit{Gamma distribution} as the prior density for the inverse variance (precision) parameter of a Gaussian distribution.
-The rigorous definition of the Gamma distribution can be found in Chapter~\ref{chapter:conjugate_models_bmf} (Definition~\ref{definition:gamma-distribution}) when we discuss conjugate models.
-As for the reason of using the Gamma distribution as the prior for precision, we quote the description from \citet{kruschke2014doing}: \begin{mdframed}[hidealllines=\mdframehidelineNote,backgroundcolor=\mdframecolorNote] Because of its role in conjugate priors for Gaussian likelihood functions, the Gamma distribution is routinely used as a prior for precision (i.e., inverse variance).
+We will use the \textit{Gamma distribution} as the prior for the precision (i.e., inverse variance) parameter of a Gaussian likelihood.
+A formal definition of the Gamma distribution is provided in Chapter~\ref{chapter:conjugate_models_bmf} (Definition~\ref{definition:gamma-distribution}) when we discuss conjugate models.
+Regarding the motivation for choosing a Gamma prior on precision, we quote \citet{kruschke2014doing}: \begin{mdframed}[hidealllines=\mdframehidelineNote,backgroundcolor=\mdframecolor] Because of its role in conjugate priors for Gaussian likelihood functions, the Gamma distribution is routinely used as a prior for precision (i.e., inverse variance).
 But there is no logical necessity to do so, and modern MCMC methods permit more flexible specification of priors.
 Indeed, because precision is less intuitive than standard deviation, it can be more useful to give standard deviation a uniform prior that spans a wide range. \end{mdframed}

-In the same context as Section~\ref{sec:bayesian-zero-mean}, we now consider the case where the variance $\sigma^2$ of the Gaussian likelihood is \textbf{not fixed}.
-Again, the likelihood function is given by:
+In the same setting as Section~\ref{sec:bayesian-zero-mean}, we now consider the case where the variance $\sigma^2$ of the Gaussian likelihood is not fixed.
+The likelihood remains: